User37som/libbitcoin/How-to-Encrypt-a-Wallet-Seed.md

 xprv9s21ZrQH143K2uNeWu3crjqwic1ocvMMwRSypQyMDTk4yQedZv8zkBVUeq2gztk2HQCAvqNLhUfcHhbD1RGFQ1TTqDSWfTLW4qkxsPMdjNG
 ```
 ### Using Mnemonics
-The passphrase is optional but if not used the mnemonic must be kept secret.
+The passphrase is optional but if not used the mnemonic is not encrypted and therefore must be kept secret.
 See also [Remembering a Seed](How-to-Remember-a-Wallet-Seed).